Stages of Bed Sores

-Bed sores, also known as pressure sores or dicubitus ulcers, are an injury to the surface areas and underlying tissues of the skin.
-There are four stages of bed sore development, detailed below.
+Bed sores, also known as pressure sores or decubitus ulcers, are an injury to the surface areas and underlying tissues of the skin.
+There are several bed sores stages, which are detailed below.

 Stage I Bed Sores

-A stage I bed sore is the initial stage of development, when the body is subjected to prolonged exposure to pressure.
-Stage I bed sores develop on bony prominences of the body, where there is less muscle and tissue between the skin and the underlying bone.
+When referring to bed sores stages, a Stage I bed sore is the initial stage of development when the body is subjected to prolonged exposure to pressure.
+Stage I bed sores develop on bony prominences of the body where there is less muscle and tissue between the skin and the underlying bone.
 The sores often develop on heels, elbows, hips, shoulder blades, and on the sacrum area of the buttocks.
 The continuous pressure wears down the skin and forms a wound.
-In addition to pressure, other factors that can also contribute to the development of a stage I bed sore include malnutrition, dehydration and poor hygiene.
+In addition to pressure, other factors that can also contribute to the development of a Stage I bed sore include malnutrition, dehydration and poor hygiene.

-A stage I bed sore appears as a reddened area on the skin, usually about the size of a coin but can be larger or smaller at times.
+A Stage I bed sore appears as a reddened area on the skin, usually about the size of a coin but can be larger or smaller at times.
 Depending upon adjacent tissue, the sore can be either warm or cool to the touch.
 Some individuals may experience minor pain and itching at the site of the sore.
-At stage I, the skin is not yet broken, as the sores have not impacted the underlying tissue and muscle.
-If caught early, stage I bed sores are fairly easy to heal.
+At Stage I, the skin is not yet broken, as the sores have not impacted the underlying tissues and muscle.
+If caught early, Stage I bed sores are fairly easy to heal.

 Stage II Bed Sores

-A stage II bed sore develops when the body is continuously subjected to prolonged exposure to pressure.
+When bed sores reach Stage II, these wounds develop when the body is continuously subjected to prolonged exposure to pressure.
 On the surface, the skin abrasion appears like a blister, commonly pinkish or red in color and shallow in depth.
 If left untreated, the sore will either form a painful ulcer, break open, or wear away the skin.
 During this earlier stage of wound development, the sore can be healed fairly easily if the nursing staff acts quickly and effectively.

 Stage II bed sores are a sign of a worsening wound.
-Once the bed sore reaches stage II, the injury has expanded deeper and the skin has broken.
-The outer layer of skin (epidermis) and part of the underlying layer of skin (dermis) is damaged or lost.
-This creates an open wound that, if not properly treated, leaves underlying tissue, muscle and bone vulnerable.
+Once the bed sore reaches Stage II, the injury has expanded deeper, and the skin has broken.
+The outer layer of skin (epidermis) and part of the underlying layer of skin (dermis) are damaged or lost.
+This creates an open wound that, if not properly treated, leaves underlying tissues, muscle, and bone vulnerable.

 Stage III Bed Sores

-A stage III bedsore, is a severe wound that is categorized by the medical community as a medical error that should not happen.
-At this point, the skin’s injury extends even deeper into the underlying tissue, as a small crater begins to form that creates visibility of fat within the sore.
+A Stage III bedsore is a severe wound that is categorized by the medical community as a medical error that should not happen.
+At this point in the bed sores stages, the skin’s injury extends even deeper into the underlying tissue, as a small crater begins to form that creates visibility of fat within the sore.

 Stage IV Bed Sores

-If your loved one has developed a bed sore at any stage, you should contact bed sore attorney Brian P. Murphy.
-Brian has been handling nursing home bed sore cases and other types of nursing home abuse and neglect for years.
-He is fully familiar with nursing home neglect that leads to development and deterioration of bed sores.
-He understands the legal obligations of Philadelphia / PA and NJ nursing homes have to make certain that bed sores do not occur at their facilities and, if they do, to quickly and effectively address them.
-Listed below are examples of duties Philadelphia / PA and NJ nursing homes have to residents in preventing bedsores.
+If your loved one has developed a wound that falls under any of these bed sores stages, you should contact bed sore attorney Brian P. Murphy.
+In PA and NJ, Brian has been handling nursing home bed sore cases and other types of nursing home abuse and neglect since 2006.
+He is fully familiar with nursing home neglect that leads to the development and deterioration of bed sores.
+Mr. Murphy understands the legal obligations of the area’s nursing homes (especially Bucks County, Montgomery County, and Philadelphia, as well as all of Pennsylvania and New Jersey).
+These facilities need to make certain that bed sores do not occur and, if they do, they need to quickly and effectively address them.
+Listed below are examples of duties that PA and NJ nursing homes owe to their residents in preventing bedsores.

 - Nursing home staff must timely and effectively assess residents for their propensity to develop bed sores.
 If they do not and a bed sore develops, the nursing home is responsible for the development of the bed sore.

-- Philadelphia / PA and NJ nursing homes are required to inform a resident’s family members immediately upon the development of a bed sore.
+- PA and NJ nursing homes (including Philadelphia, Bucks, and Montgomery counties) are required to inform a resident’s family members immediately upon the development of a bed sore.
 If this does not happen the nursing home can be held responsible.